gardener/gardener/docs/extensions/operatingsystemconfig.md

 As part of the user-data the bootstrap-token is placed on the newly created VM under a defined path.
 The cloud-config-script will then refer to the file path of the added bootstrap token in the kubelet-bootstrap script.

+If either the worker controller does not replace the `<<BOOTSTRAP_TOKEN>>` or the os-provider-extension does not support the `transmit-unencoded` flag then the bootstrap flow will fall back to the old flow of using a shared bootstrap_token between workers of a Shoot.

 ![Bootstrap flow with shortlived bootstrapTokens](./images/bootstrap_token.png)